mehulagg/gitlab/doc/administration/job_logs.md

    changes to take effect.

-Alternatively, if you have existing job logs you can follow the below steps to do a no data loss transfer to a new storage location.
+Alternatively, if you have existing job logs you can follow these steps to move the logs to a new location without losing any data.

-1. Pause continuous integration data processing by setting the following in `/etc/gitlab/gitlab.rb`.
+1. Pause continuous integration data processing by updating this setting in `/etc/gitlab/gitlab.rb`.
-   In progress jobs will also be safe due to how [data flow](#data-flow) works.
+   Jobs in progress are not affected, based on how [data flow](#data-flow) works.

    ```ruby
    sidekiq['experimental_queue_selector'] = true